- Available in: ebook and paperback

-With Lance leading the way, the Knights of the Round Table have set out to convince the American people that amending the Constitution to protect children is right and just and long overdue.
-As the team travels from state to state, they are met with acceptance, indifference, and even hostility.
-But Lance’s popularity and mystique as The Boy Who Came Back, coupled with his innate charm, gradually sway more and more of the populace, not to mention state legislators, to their cause.
+With Lance leading the way, the Knights of the Round Table have set out to convince the American people that amending the Constitution to protect children is long overdue.
+As the team travels from state to state, they are met with acceptance, indifference, and hostility.
+But Lance’s popularity, coupled with his innate charm, gradually sways more of the populace to their cause.

 But he’s uneasy.
-He knows Arthur is hiding something from him, something that will bring him great sadness.
-After The Excalibur Incident in Las Vegas, Lance becomes more and more certain that the future is one he won’t like, despite his stunning success at winning over some of the most intractable states.
+He knows Arthur is hiding something from him.
+After The Excalibur Incident in Las Vegas, Lance is certain the future will bring him great sorrow.

 Then comes the attack, sudden and brutal.

 Now the Round Table is in disarray, and Lance must confront a cold-blooded killer who’s luring him into an obvious trap.
-But if he refuses the challenge, more loved ones will die, and everything he’s fought for will die with them.
-Surrounded by the diverse young knights who have become his family, Lance sets out to battle his enemy with the knowledge deep in his heart that only one of them will survive.
-Is this the end of the Round Table?
+If he refuses the challenge, more loved ones will die, and everything he’s accomplished will die with them.
+Surrounded by the diverse young people who have become his family, Lance sets out for the final showdown with his enemy.

 “Bowler’s much anticipated conclusion is bittersweet, yet full of resonance…Bowler drives home that time is fleeting and only one thing matters—the people who fill up the days and hours of a person’s life.
 As King Arthur shares with Lance, “You have been the greatest gift I ever received, and you will live on in my heart for eternity.”
 Bowler succeeds in heralding how love endures when a person’s heart is truly given to another, expecting nothing in return, through the compelling guise of Camelot.”